Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Freud, Sigmund Freud

-The founder of the psychoanalytic approach to psychodynamic therapy, Sigmund Freud was probably the greatest contributor to the experience of being human, in the twentieth century.
+The founder of the psychoanalytic approach to psychodynamic therapy, Sigmund Freud was probably the greatest contributor to our understanding of the experience of being human, in the twentieth century.

 Fursorge